zorn/mikezornek.com/content/posts/2019/1/anatomy-of-a-modern-ios-project-code-consistency-with-swiftlint/index.md

 ## Conclusion

-[SwiftLint](https://github.com/realm/SwiftLint) is a easy to install and configure tool to help you add some code consistency to your Swift Xcode projects.
+[SwiftLint](https://github.com/realm/SwiftLint) is a easy to install and configure tool that helps you add some code consistency to your Swift Xcode projects.
 It helps you avoid manual style checks during code reviews leaving more time to focus on actual code quality.